-Having a library card is also an excellent way for your child to learn about being responsible and considerate to others.
+Having a library card is also an excellent way for your child to learn about being responsible and considerate of others.
 Pro tip: most libraries offer weekly storytelling programs or puppet shows where the pages really come to life!

 6. Mix Up Your Math Media

 Math can be a challenging subject for many children, but it’s important one for your child to have on their regular daily homeschool schedule.
 Try using a variety of media to boost your child’s progress while making learning fun at the same time.
 Use math games and catchy songs as teaching tools.
-You’ll be surprised how much mixing up your media can help your child more easily master tricky math concepts.
+You’ll be surprised how mixing up your media can help your child master tricky math concepts.

 7. Take a Field Trip to the Zoo

 Trips to the zoo are a blast for children of any age (parents included)!
 There are many learning opportunities at the zoo as well.
 Your child will have the opportunity to explore different habitats, learn about the environment, and pick up some new vocabulary.
 Many zoos also offer educational programs and discounts for kids.